bwiklund/jray/README.md

 ![demo gif](https://raw.github.com/bwiklund/jray/master/examples/jray.gif)

 A work in progress.
 Built with istanbul and angularjs.
+And other stuff.

 To use without requirejs, include jray's js and css, and then change your script tags to `type="text/jray"`